Archmonger/Blackberry-Themes/README.md

 4) Enable `Alternate Homepage Titles`.<br/>
 5) Navigate to Settings > Customize > Notifications.<br/>
 6) Change type to `lzi`.<br/>
+7) Consider adding `@import "https://archmonger.github.io/Blackberry-Flat/Extras/bbf_organizr_remove_logout_button.css";` to Custom CSS as seen in steps 1 and 2.
+This is recommended as it is expected that users will log out by clicking on their profile.
+This is **not** required.<br/>

 ### [Organizr V2 On Top of Burry](https://github.com/Burry/organizr-v2-plex-theme)<br/>
 1) Navigate to Settings > Customize > Marketplace.<br/>